Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Discussion

-The details of AGN feedback are highly uncertain, and {\sc RomulusC} does not include the effects of magnetic fields or cosmic rays, which have been shown to play an important role in transfering feedback energy into the ICM. \citet{Ruszkowski2010}, for example, showed that in the presence of tangled magnetic fields, as expected in a turbulent ICM, thermal conduction from the hot outskirts to the core can be significant. \citet{Enslin2011} showed similar weakening of CC structure by cosmic rays.
-Each of these would make it easier to form a NCC using AGN activity alone, since the core would never get as cold and dense as in their absence \citep[see e.g.,][for a review]{Nulsen1982,Sarazin2004, mcnamara_nulsen_2007}.
+Further, {\sc RomulusC} does not include the effects of magnetic fields or cosmic rays, which have been shown to play an important role in transfering feedback energy into the ICM. \citet{Ruszkowski2010}, for example, showed that in the presence of tangled magnetic fields, as expected in a turbulent ICM, thermal conduction from the hot outskirts to the core can be significant. \citet{Enslin2011} showed similarly that their simulated CC structure was weakened by cosmic rays.
+Each of these would make it easier to form a high, flat-entropy core using AGN activity alone, since the core would never get as cold and dense as in their absence \citep[e.g.,][for a review]{Nulsen1982,Sarazin2004, mcnamara_nulsen_2007}.
 The role of each of these physical processes is currently being explored by idealised simulations \citep[e.g.,][]{Ruszkowski2007,Sharma2009,Parrish2009,Enslin2011,Parrish2012,ZuHone2013, Kannan2016, Yang2016b}.
 Further testing of the effects of different feedback mechanisms will be important.
-The results of this paper should be seen as a proof-of-concept that it is possible to regulate cooling and star formation with large-scale AGN feedback without disrupting the structure of the ICM.
+The results of this paper should be seen as a proof-of-concept that it is possible to regulate cooling and star formation with large-scale AGN feedback without disrupting the dense core structure in the ICM.